YongzhiWu/YongzhiWu.github.io/_pages/publications.md

 - **Y. Wu**, and C. Han, "Time-Frequency-Space Transmit Design and Signal Processing with Dynamic Subarray for Terahertz Integrated Sensing and Communication", *arXiv preprint: 2307.04440*, Jul.
 2023. [[*arXiv*](https://arxiv.org/pdf/2307.04440.pdf)]

 ## Conference Publications
+- **Y. Wu**, and C. Han, "Coverage and Capacity Analysis for Terahertz Integrated Sensing and Communication Networks", in *Proc. of IEEE International Conference on Communications (ICC)*, Denver, US, June 2024.
 - **Y. Wu**, and C. Han, "Time-Frequency-Space Signal Design with Dynamic Subarray for Terahertz Integrated Sensing and Communication", in *Proc. of IEEE International Workshop on Signal Processing Advances in Wireless Communications (SPAWC)*, Shanghai, China, Sept.
 2023.
 - Z.-R. Yang, **Y. Wu**, and C. Han, "Simultaneous Wireless Information and Power Transfer in Terahertz Ultra-Massive MIMO Systems", in *Proc. of IEEE International Conference on Communications (ICC)*, Rome, Italy, May 2023.
 - **Y. Wu**, C. Han, and Z. Chen, "An Energy-Efficient DFT-Spread Orthogonal Time Frequency Space System for Terahertz Integrated Sensing and Communication", in *Proc. of IEEE International Conference on Communications (ICC)*, Seoul, South Korea, May 2022.